IBM/fluent-forward-go/README.md

 }
 ```

-### Wait for `ack`
+### Message confirmation

+The client supports `ack` confirmations as specified by the Fluent protocol.
+When enabled `SendMessag` returns once the acknowledgement is received or the specified timeout is reached.

-NOTE: For types other than `RawMessage`, the `SendMessage` function sets the "chunk" option before sending.
+Note: For types other than `RawMessage`, the `SendMessage` function sets the "chunk" option before sending.
 A `RawMessage` is immutable and must already contain a "chunk" value.
 The behavior is otherwise identical.

 ```go
 c.RequireAck = true